dansheard/VendingMachine/README.md

 VendingMachine
 ==============

-Vending Machine built in Ruby
+Vending Machine built for fun in Ruby.